Yoga

 What is yoga?

-Yoga was first developed around 5000 years ago in India.
-It’s a system for living which includes many different practices which promote mental, physical, emotional and spiritual health and well-being.
-The word ‘yoga’ means ‘union’ and I like to think about this in Terms of connection.
+Yoga is a system for living that originated in ancient India and includes practices which promote mental, physical, emotional and spiritual health and well-being.
+The word ‘yoga’ means ‘union’ and I like to think about this in terms of connection.
 Yoga helps us to explore the connection between our bodies, our breath, our emotions and our mental and physical wellbeing and the wider world in which we live.
-All of this helps us to be healthier and happier.
+All of this helps us to be more aware of habitual ways of moving and thinking and this opens up the possibility for new and healthier ways of being.

 Who is yoga for?